SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/BasicTypes.rst

 This is different from the variable name ``http404Error``, which starts with a lowercase letter, and capitalizes sub-words within the name.
-This approach –
-``CapitalizedWords`` for types,
-``lowercaseThenCapitalizedWords`` for variable names – is strongly encouraged for consistency and readability.
+Type names should always be in ``UpperCamelCase``, and variables names should always be in ``lowerCamelCase``, for consistency and readability.

 Because it's a type,
 ``HTTPStatus`` can be used to declare new tuple variables of that type: